-Ada County lies in the state’s southwestern part.
+Ada County, Idaho lies in the state’s southwestern part.
 According to recent estimates, the county has a population of 420,000 people.
 This makes it Idaho’s most populous county.
-The county’s property tax rate is 0.77 percent, ranking it eleventh in the state in terms of highest tax rates.
+The county’s property tax rates are 0.77 percent, ranking it eleventh in the state in terms of the highest property tax rates.

-The median annual property tax payment in the county is $1,544.
+The annual median property tax payments in the county is $1,544.

 Canyon County Property Tax

 Canyon County is tucked on the west end of the beautiful Treasure Valley in the heart of Idaho.
-At 0.94%, the county has the highest average property tax rate in the state.
+At 0.94%, the county has the highest average property tax rates in the state.

 But, because its median home value is low ($131,300), the median property tax payments is still below average ($1,240).

-Latah County is located in the state’s north central region.
+Latah County, Idaho is located in the state’s north central region.
 The county’s average effective tax rate is 0.83%.
 The median property tax payment in Latah County is $1,634.

 Nez Perce County Property Tax

-Nez Perce County is located in the state’s north central region.
+Nez Perce County, Idaho is located in the state’s north central region.
 It ranks as the fourth highest in the state in terms of the average effective property tax rate (0.92%).
 And at $1,551 annually, it ranks third in the state in terms of the median property tax payment.

 Bonner County is located in the northern part of Idaho.
 At just 0.56%, it has the 8th lowest effective tax rate in the state.
 That is almost half the country’s average.
 The median home value is $210,000.
 At that value, the property taxes would be about $1,175.